Tag

 • Shitajiki (Mat): This soft mat provides a comfortable surface for writing.

-History of Calligraphy in Japan and Significance
+History of Calligraphy in Japan

 You’d be surprised to know that Japanese calligraphy has its roots in ancient China.
 Back in the day, calligraphy, known as Shufa in the region, flourished.
 It was introduced to Japan in the 6th century CE, along with Buddhism and other aspects of Chinese culture.
 Over the centuries, Japanese calligraphy developed its own distinct style.
 It blended the influences of Chinese culture with Japanese traditions to form a valued way of expression today.

 Calligraphy has now found many uses in Japan.
 It is practiced as a form of meditation and helps foster concentration.
 Calligraphy is also a means of communication: it is used to convey messages of peace.
-In traditional Japanese arts, such as tea ceremony and flower arrangement, Shodo helps add elegance to the setup.
+In traditional Japanese arts, such as tea ceremony and flower arrangement, shodo helps add elegance to the setup.

 Best Japanese Calligraphy Classes in Japan